SCOPE OF THIS CHAPTER

 - Detective sergeant;

-- The Designated and/or named Safeguarding Children Health Professional (CCG); and always when an allegation concerns a health agency worker / professional;
+- The Designated and/or named Safeguarding Children Health Professional (ICB); and always when an allegation concerns a health agency worker / professional;

 - Consultant paediatrician;

 - Designated Senior Officer for the employer concerned;